Generated alpine river planning image representing the Hood River in Oregon, not an exact location photo

 The Deschutes, Crooked, or Sandy are stronger backup calls when the Hood loses clarity or access confidence.

-Read the current Oregon regulations before fishing the Hood.
-Mainstem, East Fork, and West Fork rules differ, and ODFW's current Central Zone update should be treated as required trip planning rather than optional reading.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Read the current Oregon rules before fishing the Hood.
+Main river, East Fork, and West Fork rules differ, and ODFW's current Central Zone update should be treated as required trip planning rather than optional reading.

 Forest Service walk-in access along the East Fork with multiple places to fish when the trail is open.